AlessandroNardin/alessandronardin.github.io/gsoc/final_report.md

 One of the features missing from the implementation was the notification of request completion.
 One of the fields of the aiocb (Asynchronous Input/Output Control Block) is a sigevent struct, which must be used to generate a notification, as outlined by the POSIX specifications.
 This field was being ignored by the implementation, so my task was to add the code that utilized this field.

 ### - Implement lio_listio()
 The goal of this part was to implement the missing lio_listio() method.
-The work on this task took longer than expected due to an error that took considerable time to resolve.
+The work on this task is mostly complete.
+There's still an error that must be fixed befor merging the changes.

 ### - Implement aio_suspend()
 The goal of this part was to implement the missing aio_suspend() method.
-However, I was unable to start work on this task because finishing lio_listio() took longer than expected.
+However, I was unable to start this task because the work lio_listio() is taking longer than expected.

 ### - Update documentation
 This contribution covers all the merge requests I made to update the documentation, including both Doxygen comments and the RTEMS API Docs.